zimicjs/zimic/README.md

 });
 ```

+Our [typegen example](./examples/with-typegen) demonstrates how to use `zimic typegen openapi` to generate types and use
+them in your application and interceptors.

+##### `zimic typegen openapi` comments

+By default, descriptions in the OpenAPI schema are included as comments in the generated types.
+You can omit them using
-You can generate the types ignoring comments by using `--no-comments` or `--comments false`.
+`--no-comments` or `--comments false`.

 ```bash
 zimic typegen openapi ./schema.yaml \